GasolSun36/gasolsun36.github.io/_pages/about.md

 - **Reinforcement Learning** that can train the model without human knowledge and even beyond human performance.
 - **Large-Vision Language Models (LVLMs)** that enables LVLMs to better understand images, comprehend user intent, and mitigate hallucination issues.

 🤝 **Looking for collaboration!
-If you are interested in working with me, please drop me an email.**
+If you are interested in working with me with any topics, please drop me an email.**

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 One paper ([MVP](https://arxiv.org/pdf/2408.17150)) is accepted by COLING 2025!